 Students may develop an individual profile in machine engineering, energy and environment, control technology, or flow mechanics.

-The thesis project is supervised by an experienced researcher and can be performed in an industrial setting or in an academic environment.
-Each student is encouraged to actively search for a suitable thesis project in industry, and KTH will provide some information on suitable points of contact.
-If you are an exchange student, we recommend that you find a thesis project in your country of permanent residence or in the country where you intend to start your professional career.
+The thesis project is usually performed in industry.
+The student must actively search for a suitable thesis project in industry; however KTH will provide some assistance with information on suitable points of contact.
+Exchange students are recommended to find a thesis project in their country of permanent residence or in the country where they intend to start their professional careers.